Skip to main content

 While over-the-counter occlusal guards are somewhat effective, they do not provide the same durability, comfort and protection as a custom-designed mouthguard created by your Clemson, SC, dentist.
 At Carolina Oaks Dental Care of Clemson, our priority is preserving your smile.
 Schedule an appointment with an expert dentist if you are interested in getting a custom occlusal guard.

-Author Dr. Netzler
+Author Dr. Carpenter

-More posts by Dr. Netzler
+More posts by Dr. Carpenter